Janviere-dev/foundationX_frontend/README.md

 └── router.dart
 ```

-Each feature owns its own screens and, where relevant, its own provider and models.
-Genuinely
+Each feature owns its own screens, its own provider and models and they all live under `core/`.
-cross-cutting pieces (design-system widgets, shared models, shared providers) live under `core/`.

 ## Getting started